zjnolen/PopGLen/config/README.md

 will put what analyses, filters, and options you want.
 Below I describe the configuration options.
 The [`config.yaml`](config.yaml) in this repository serves as a template, but includes some 'default' parameters that may be good starting points for some users.
+If `--configfile` is not specified in the snakemake command, the workflow will default to `config/config.yaml`.

 ### Configuration options